satyalyadav/clarus-music/README.md

 This app uses **IndexedDB** (via Dexie.js) to store:

 - Audio files as Blobs
-- Song metadata (title, artist, album, genre, duration)
+- Song metadata (title, artist, album, duration)
 - Playlists and their song associations
 - All other library data